Find your Colour & Design Psychology Consultant

 Want to find out more?

-If you’re looking for a professional who has been properly trained in Applied Colour & Design Psychology, visit the Find A Consultant page, where you’ll find a range of specialists from many industries who are using this powerful skill to enhance their work and set them apart in their field.
+If you’re looking for a professional who has been trained by me in Applied Colour & Design Psychology, visit the Find A Consultant page, where you’ll find a range of specialists from many industries who are using this powerful skill to enhance their work and set themselves apart in their field.

 Karen